kailash-manasarovar/statement/docs/timeline/2022/november.md

 ![Forglov's dogs](../../content/images/forg/forglovs-dogs.png)

+- But even to this day, I can't believe I had such genuinely loving feelings for a monster.
+- Is it possible there were two trumpet teachers, and only one of them was monstrous?

 ## Death of a teacher

 - There was an untimely death of a young male teacher around this time at the conservatory.